MicrosoftDocs/power-automate-docs/articles/dataverse/create-update-delete-trigger.md

 When the flow is triggered by the creation, update, or deletion of a row, the value of `triggerOutputs()['body/SdkMessage']` will be `Create`, `Update`, or `Delete`, respectively.

 >[!NOTE]
 > In case there are multiple updates to same row in a table, flow trigger will be evaluated for each update even if values updated on row is same as previous value.
-This will result in multiple flow runs.
+These updates could lead to multiple flow runs.

 ### Table name